Mkiza-Netizen/Mkiza-Ayoub-Portfolio/README.md

 Modify and Experiment: Use Excel tools to add new metrics or customize the analysis.

-Example Insights
+# Example Insights

-The busiest hours for bike rides are between 7 AM - 9 AM and 5 PM - 7 PM.
+Males have involved more in buying bikes than female.

-Weekend rides are longer on average compared to weekdays.
+Males have a high income compared to female make them easier to attain bikes.

-Popular routes include city parks and downtown areas.
+Average Commute miles is between 2 to 5 miles for all males and female.

-Future Scope
+# Future Scope

 Integration with real-time data for dynamic analysis.